-- Must take the Level 10 course and pass the Level 10 exam as outlined by GymCan. - Must be in good standing with AGF. - Must judge a minimum of 40 routines at the Level 10 level in a minimum of 2 competitions. - Must judge a minimum of 1 sanctioned competition. - Must complete all CPE requirements. - Must submit Judging Records, CPE Form, Judges Points Form and Professional Development Form by June 15th.
+- Must complete National Preparation program - Must take the Level 10 course and pass the Level 10 exam as outlined by GymCan. - Must be in good standing with AGF. - Must judge a minimum of 40 routines at the Level 10 level in a minimum of 2 competitions. - Must judge a minimum of 1 sanctioned competition. - Must complete all CPE requirements. - Must submit Judging Records, CPE Form, Judges Points Form and Professional Development Form by June 15th.